2010 Houston Astros season: May

-The Astros went to Dodger Stadium to play the Los Angeles Dodgers, losing the first game 6–2.
+The Astros went to Dodger Stadium to play the Los Angeles Dodgers, losing the first game, 6–2.
 Bud Norris would get hit with six earned runs in the next game, as the Astros lost 7–3 to conclude the short two-game series, with the Astros getting swept for the second consecutive series.
 The Astros came back home to face the Colorado Rockies for another two-game series, and won the first game 7–3, with a 4-run 8th involving a Jeff Keppinger 3-run double.
 In the next game, the Astros only got three hits for the second time this month, with Ubaldo Jiménez starting and going seven innings, as the Rockies won 4–0 for the series split.

 The Astros kicked off interleague play against the Tampa Bay Rays, winning 2–1 despite a complete game thrown by Rays starter Matt Garza.
 The Rays would win game two of the series 4–2, though, to tie the series at one each.
 In contrast to the first two games, which were low-scoring, the series finale was a high-scorer, with the Rays winning 10–6.

 The Astros went to Miller Park to play the Milwaukee Brewers, losing 6–1 against former Astro Randy Wolf.
 The Astros got a great start from Oswalt, who pitched eight shutout innings, and won 5–0.
 The Astros lost the series finale 4–3 in 10 innings, with Rickie Weeks drawing a walk-off walk against Matt Lindstrom to win the game, after Lindstrom gave up the game-tying run in the bottom of the 9th.

 The Astros traveled to Great American Ball Park to face the Reds, losing 15–6 against Sam LeCure, who was making his Major League debut.
 The Reds continued to score runs next game, scoring 12 runs as the Reds won 12–2.
 In the next game, Paulino did what Wandy Rodríguez and Brian Moehler, who started the first two games, failed to do: shut down the Reds batters.
 Paulino pitched eight shutout innings but did not get the win as the Astros did not score until a Berkman 2-RBI double in the top of the 10th, as the Astros won 2–0.

-To finish May, the Astros returned to Minute Maid Park but dropped a contest, 14–4, to Washington, with Oswalt being ejected in the 3rd inning, though Gustavo Chacín hit his first career home run for his first career hit.
-The Astros finished May with a 9–20 mark, and a 17–34 mark on the season overall.